 - Diversity – Having employees who come from different backgrounds and are of different races, ethnicities, religions, gender identities, and sexual orientations.

-You may think that you have a diverse and inclusive workplace because you have diversity, but inclusivity is even more important.
-Establishing a workplace where everyone feels safe, seen, and heard, and is aware that discrimination of any form will not be tolerated is key to creating and maintaining a diverse workforce.
+You may think that you have a diverse and inclusive workplace because you have diversity, but inclusivity can be even more important.
+Establishing a workplace where everyone feels safe, seen, and heard, and is aware that discrimination of any form will not be tolerated is key to creating and maintaining a diverse workforce with inclusive workplaces.

 Tip #2: Acknowledge a Variety of Holidays and Celebrations

-Making small changes like having a nondenominational holiday party in the winter, serving kosher and halal foods at work events, and offering “floating holidays” that allow employees to take time off during their own religious and cultural celebrations is important.
+Making small changes like having a nondenominational holiday party in the winter, serving kosher and halal foods at work events, and offering “floating holidays” that allow employees to take time off during their own religious and cultural celebrations can be important.

 Beyond cultural, religious, and national celebrations, you should also consider the fact that some employees may want to celebrate other identity-related events like LGBTQ+ Pride Month.
-The ideal inclusive workplace not only acknowledges and accommodates everyone’s differences, but genuinely encourages employees to be proud of who they are.
+The ideal inclusive workplace not only seeks to acknowledge and accommodate everyone’s differences, but genuinely encourages employees to be proud of who they are.

 Tip #3: Consider Every Level of the Workforce

-Having a truly diverse and inclusive workforce means that every level of your company has diverse members of their community that are supported and valued.
-With diverse members of higher-level staff and executives, lower-level employees have people to look up to, be mentored by and reassure them that there is room for advancement in the company.
+Having a truly diverse and inclusive workforce means that every level of your company strives to include diverse members of their community that feel supported and valued.
+With diverse members of higher-level staff and executives, lower-level employees have people to look up to, be mentored by and reassure them that there is potential for professional development and advancement in the company.